Aakash-Jha3903/Tweet.Ai/README.md

 ### 💬 Communication

 - 📩 **Private Messaging**: Real-time private chats with other users.
+- ✍️ **Typing Indicator in DMs**: See when the other user is typing... — just like in WhatsApp.
+- 🔔 **Notifications**: Get notified for likes, comments, follows, retweet and messages.
 - 🤖 **Grok AI Chat**: Interact with a built-in AI chatbot: Grok.Ai
-- 🔔 **Notifications**: Get notified for likes, comments, follows, and messages.

 ### 🧠 AI Features